RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 You can also:

 - Add or edit your VAT ID
-- Change the account Time Zone
+- Change the account time zone
 - Add a new Relic license key
 - Configure Multi-Factor Authentication (MFA)